jmscudder/COVID/index.md

 The 7 day averages for the daily increase in hospitalizations, ICU admissions, and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the last seven days is: 171
+>The average increase in hospitalizations per day for the last seven days is: 172
 >
->Today marks the lowest 7 day average in hospitalizations in the last three weeks.
+>The lowest 7 day average reported hospitalizations per day in the last three weeks was on Feb 09 2021.
+>
+>This was 1 days ago.
+The average was 171 hospitalizations per day.
+>
+>The current 7 day average hospitalization rate is an increase of 0.6 percent with respect to then.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)